DylanPollock/Monkey_Head_Project/README.md

 - **MONOPOLY (simulation)**: A component for complex economic and strategic simulations.

  **ML AGENTS**:  Enables games and simulations to serve as environments for training intelligent agents using deep reinforcement learning and imitation learning. 'https://github.com/Unity-Technologies/ml-agents'

+- **MINI CHROME**: A small collection of useful low-level (“base”) routines from Chromium 'https://github.com/chromium/mini_chromium'

+- **OPENAI COOKBOOK**: Examples and guides for using the OpenAI API 'https://github.com/openai/openai-cookbook'

 - **PS3 (simulation on original hardware)**: Enables simulation compatibility with PlayStation 3 hardware.